n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.wait.md

 	* **Password**
 	* **Text**
 	* **Textarea**
-* **Required Field**: Set whether this field is required for the user to submit the form (turned on) or if the user can submit the form without completing it (turned off).
+* **Required Field**: Set whether the user must complete this field in order to submit the form (turned on) or if the user can submit the form without completing it (turned off).

 #### Respond When